School-Based Practice Framework

 Case 1: Middle School Student with Task Avoidance

-Traditional Approach: Implemented escape extinction and positive reinforcement for task completion.
+Implemented escape extinction and positive reinforcement for task completion.
+Token economy with preferred activities as backup reinforcers.

-Result: Compliance during intervention but return to avoidance when supports removed.
+Result: Compliance during intervention but return to avoidance when supports removed or with novel tasks.

-ACT Matrix Integration: Discovered student valued “being smart and helpful to others.”
+Discovered student valued "being smart and helpful to others."
+Connected task engagement to growth ("toward becoming the person you want to be").

-Result: Student began viewing challenging tasks as opportunities to grow and help classmates.
+Result: Student began viewing challenging tasks as opportunities to grow competence and eventually help classmates.

-Key Learning: By connecting task engagement to the student's values of learning and helping others, intrinsic motivation increased and behavior generalized across settings.
+Key Learning: By connecting task engagement to the student's values of learning and helping others, intrinsic motivation increased and behavior generalized across settings without external reinforcement.

 Case 2: High School Student with Social Anxiety

 Student valued friendship and belonging but engaged in social avoidance due to anxiety.
+Traditional exposure therapy was meeting with resistance.
 The ACT Matrix helped differentiate between helpful anxiety (alerting to social cues) and unhelpful anxiety (leading to avoidance).

-Intervention Integration: Combined systematic desensitization with values-based exposure.
-Student practiced “brave moves toward friendship” rather than just “exposure trials.”
+Combined systematic desensitization with values-based exposure.
+Student practiced "brave moves toward friendship" rather than just "exposure trials."
+Anxiety was reframed as something that shows up when we care about something (values connection), not as something to eliminate before taking action.

 Transform Your School-Based Practice